 #3.
 Raking Leaves and Cuttings

 See if you can source a small rake for your child to use.
-During the autumn and winter months they can help with the collecting of leaves and for summer months pick up any stray grass or hedge trimmings.
-They will enjoy making a big pile and helping to dispatch that into your compost pile.
+During the autumn and winter months they can help with the collecting of leaves, and for summer months pick up any stray grass or hedge trimmings.
+They will enjoy making a big mountain and helping to dispatch that into your compost pile.

-You may also like 20 Of The Best Outdoor Activities For Toddlers
+You May Also Enjoy 20 Of The Best Outdoor Activities For Toddlers

 #4.
 Picking Ripe Fruit and Vegetables